WORKING FOR YOU

 Canal St Reconstruction

-Canal St is currently undergoing reconstruction.
-Stage 2 of the project will begin again soon, and the east half of Canal St between Adams and Madison will be blocked, and parking on Canal between Adams and Madison will be prohibited.
+The closures remain on the east half of Canal St, between Adams and Madison, and parking on Canal, between Adams and Madison, will be prohibited.
 Two lanes on the west side of Canal St will be maintained for northbound traffic.
 These closures will last until late 2026.
-Pedestrian traffic will be maintained on the west side of Canal St. Taxis and rideshares will be directed to follow the guidelines listed here.
-Please click here for a flyer of the impact to vehicle and pedestrian access, and click here for the affected CTA bus routes.
+Pedestrian traffic will be maintained on the west side of Canal St, and access to driveways and commercial loading zones will be maintained.

 State St Bridge, Chicago Ave Bridge, Lake St Bridge